 The website describes the collection like this “Over 28,000 bunny collectibles: most of their furniture, light fixtures, kitchenware, toiletries, books, and games are bunny themed.
 And lounging around their house, they have real bunny pets that do not live in cages, and are litter box trained! “

-From there we went into the TV room which has a couch and a TV and a ton of bunnies.
+From there we went into the TV room, which had a couch and a TV and a ton of bunnies.

 Then we went into the kitchen which has a fridge covered in bunny magnets and other kitchen related bunny products.